epilnivek/TMEarendel/README.md

 # TMEarendel: Earendel for TextMate

-This is a port of the [earendel](http://www.vim.org/scripts/script.php?script_id=2188) colorscheme for Vim to a TextMate theme bundle.
+This is a port of the dark variant of the [earendel](http://www.vim.org/scripts/script.php?script_id=2188) colorscheme for Vim to a TextMate theme bundle.
 I used Joe Bergantine's [Birds of Paradise](https://github.com/jbergantine/Birds-of-Paradise-for-TextMate) TextMate bundle as a starting point.

 ## Installation